 - stem cutting in soil

 The easiest and most popular method is propagation via stem cuttings in water.
-To propagate a plant using this method, you’ll need to:
+To propagate a plant using stem cuttings method, you’ll need to:

 - Take a few inches long stem cutting of Tradescantia Nanouk using scissors.
 You should cut just below a leaf node